-Initially, microfinance institutions came into the market targeting the SMEs, and brought solutions in which they provided loan services at more affordable rates and with less stringent requirements.
-As a result, many small scale entrepreneurs have an opportunity to grow their businesses which in turn contributes to the development of the various sectors and the economy as a whole.
-Microfinance has established itself as a source of financial services small scale businesses owners who lack or have limited access to financial, banking and other related services that can easily be accessed by bigger corporations that have cash flows or collaterals where loans may be required.
-Considering the impact that the microfinance institutions had on businesses, they eventually penetrated the market to the extent that the poor and socially marginalized people and households in society are now able to have access to affordable, high quality financial products and services that include credit, loans and fund transfers.
-This not only creates improved standards of living for the communities in which the microfinance operate, but also creates an opportunity to have more people venture into small scale income generating activities that contribute to the development of the economy.
+Initially, microfinance institutions came into the market targeting the SMEs and brought solutions in which they provided loan services at more affordable rates and with less stringent requirements.
+As a result, many small-scale entrepreneurs have an opportunity to grow their businesses which in turn contributes to the development of the various sectors and the economy as a whole.
+Microfinance has established itself as a source of financial services small-scale businesses owners who lack or have limited access to financial, banking and other related services that can easily be accessed by bigger corporations that have cash flows or collateral where loans may be required.
+Considering the impact that the microfinance institutions had on businesses, they eventually penetrated the market to the extent that the poor and socially marginalized people and households in society are now able to have access to affordable, high-quality financial products and services that include credit, loans, and fund transfers.
+This not only creates improved standards of living for the communities in which the microfinance operate, but also creates an opportunity to have more people venture into small-scale income-generating activities that contribute to the development of the economy.

 Offering microfinance services to these groups of people does not in any way justify poor service delivery simply because the entrepreneurs cannot access commercial local, regional or international banking services; the poor communities that rely on microfinance do deserve quality and innovation so as to boost development further, not only at the local level but also nationally.
 Using the mobile banking solutions offered by the ADBanking system, customers of microfinance institutions are able to interact with their accounts and perform transactions directly from their mobile devices, this not only offers flexibility at a personal level but also facilitates the business communities to have access to their financial resources whenever needed.